ltran505/web102_prework/README.md

 I had trouble with template literal, where I do not know how to add the HTML elements int.
 I also had to spend more time to understand the ternary operator.
+The most difficult task for me was to add the gif file to submit.
+My file was too large, and I do not know how to get a link from it.
+I try a lot of different things, but I ended up compressing the file.

 ## License